 Hitting annual sales of nearly £17.5 billion in the UK, Amazon is a great place to start for exposure.

 Amazon is the first place 23% of shoppers begin their online search in the UK.
 It also boasts itself to an incredibly successful fulfilment service – Fulfilment by Amazon (FBA).
 Amazon FBA allows merchants to reach the marketplace’s most loyal customer base – Amazon Prime users.

 The first thing you must do to sell on Amazon is create a seller account.
 Once you’re registered as a business, you can sell across European marketplaces where Amazon has coverage.
-To learn more about different selling opportunities, check out our official guide to selling on Amazon in 2020.

 When it comes between deciding against eBay over Amazon, it is worth considering two things; Amazon is a competitive market for individual sellers, cleaning towards newer items.
 Despite being another crowded marketplace, eBay does provide a niche for used items and collectibles.